IreneDeng0202/Holiday-Package-Prediction-using-Machine-Learning/README.md

 ## 📌1.Project Overview

 This project aims to predict whether a customer is likely to purchase a holiday package based on demographic and behavioral attributes.
 By analyzing customer data, we can help travel companies optimize their marketing strategies and target potential buyers more effectively.

-The dataset comes from Kaggle
+The dataset comes from Kaggle.

 ---